bocoup/webpack-workshop/content/00-core/03-webpack-loaders/content/00-webpack-loaders.md

+class: center, middle, dark

+# Loaders

+---

 # The loaders transform your world

-As a general package loader, you can use different loaders with webpack.
+As a general module bundler, you can use different **loaders** with webpack.

-Loaders can modify individual modules, providing the magic for developing with webpack, beyond the built-in configuration options.
+Loaders modify individual modules, providing the magic for developing with webpack, beyond the built-in configuration options.

 ???